About Marcham CE Primary School

 Marcham School today

-We provide a lively curriculum that recognises and values each child.
-During the years your child spends with us, we share a whole range of opportunities in which he or she can develop and learn the skills, knowledge and attributes needed for the future, and offer many experiences both within and beyond our village community to help children to find their place in a dynamic and cosmopolitan society.
+We provide a lively and intentional curriculum that recognises and values each child.
+During the years your child spends with us, we share a whole range of opportunities in which they can develop and learn the skills, knowledge and attributes needed for the future.
+We offer many experiences both within and beyond our village community to help children to find their place in, and contribute to, a dynamic and cosmopolitan society.

 In 2018, OFSTED graded the school as Good.
 We were also inspected by the Church of England Inspectorate (SIAMS) in June 2017 and we were graded as Outstanding in all areas.